New York's 55th State Assembly district

 New York's 55th State Assembly district is one of the 150 districts in the New York State Assembly.
 It has been represented by Latrice Walker since 2015.

 Geography

+2020s

+District 55 is in Brooklyn, encompassing most of Brownsville and Ocean Hill, and portions of Bed-Stuy, Crown Heights and East New York.

+The district overlaps (partially) with New York's 7th, 8th and 9th congressional districts, the 19th, 20th and 25th districts of the New York State Senate, and the 36th, 37th, 41st and 42nd districts of the New York City Council.

+2010s

 District 55 is in Brooklyn, encompassing portions of Brownsville and Ocean Hill.